 Child sexual abuse material

-Child pornography is visual material portraying a sexual act involving a child.
+Child sexual abuse material is visual material portraying a sexual act involving a child.
 The manufacture, distribution and possession of this type of material is a criminal offence.

-Child pornography is essentially a form of hands-off sexual violence, since the perpetrator – the person in possession of child pornography, for example – has not necessarily assaulted the child physically.
-Nevertheless, child pornography is very harmful for the child, if only because the visual material sustains the subculture that promotes physical sexual violence against children.
+Child sexual abuse material is essentially a form of hands-off sexual violence, since the perpetrator – the person in possession of child sexual abuse material, for example – has not necessarily assaulted the child physically.
+Nevertheless, child sexual abuse material is very harmful to a child.
+The visual material also sustains the subculture that promotes physical sexual violence against children.
 In addition, the sexual acts depicted often constitute a form of physical sexual violence.
-In that case, the victim of child pornography is also a victim of the hands-on sexual violence committed by the person who produced the images, who is then guilty of both hands-off and hands-on sexual violence.
+In that case, the victim of child sexual abuse material is also a victim of the hands-on sexual violence committed by the person who produced the images, who is then guilty of both hands-off and hands-on sexual violence.
 The fact that visual material showing the physical sexual violence exists – and as a rule is circulated via Internet nowadays – adds an extra dimension to the victimization of the child, since the child has to learn to live with the knowledge of the permanent existence of the visual material in which he or she figures as a sex object.